I see clients with no insurance as well as those who have insurance but wish to pay privately.

 If you do not show for your appointment or you do not give me 24 hour cancellation notice I cannot fill the spot with another client so I do charge for the full session.

-A $1000 deposit (for each requested day) is required one week before the court date with the balance due the day of court.
+A $1000 deposit is required one week before the court date with the balance due the day of court.
+Travel expense at $.55/mile may be added for out of town hearings.

-Summary of Therapy Session Notes for Court purposes $300
+Summary of Therapy Session Notes for Court purposes $125/hour

 Reasons to Pay Privately